JoshuaOhYQ/etc2073/docs/index.md

-# Welcome to MkDocs
+# Welcome to ETC2073 (Artificial Intelligence)

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This is a year 2 subject for Bachelor of Electronic and Electrical Engineering with Honours

 ## Commands